 Join Meg Lowman Saturday, February 13 at noon for “Climate Change is a Woman’s Issue.”
 Hosted by UN Women USA Gulf Coast Chapter.
 Proceeds support UN programs for women and girls around the globe.
 All details are below.
 Sign up here to register.

-Research Associate Adele Rossetti Begins Artist Residency in Brazil’s Atlantic Forest Adele beside the largest and oldest recorded Paraná pine (Araucaria angustifolia) in the Atlantic
+Research Associate Adele Rossetti Returns from Artist Residency in Brazil’s Atlantic Forest Adele beside the largest and oldest recorded Paraná pine (Araucaria angustifolia) in the

 TREE Foundation and CanopyMeg.com are excited to share a recent feature highlighting Meg Lowman, internationally known forest canopy scientist, author, and explorer, in a Spanish-language